zenaro147/NeoGB-Printer/README.md

 * Some rare games require a short press on pushbutton to separate the files after printing as they do not have a margin indication in the print command.
 If button is pressed short, magenta led make a long flash to indicate that command have been acknowledged.
 * In the same session or later after a reboot, press the pushbutton for about 2 seconds to convert all .bin binaries in .bmp, .png or both.
 The scaling factor could be independently chosen between 1 and any value for each output format.
 The conversion begins and ends with 3 blue flashes.
 Each image requires some time to be converted (depending on the scaling factor used), so convert them regularly and/or be patient.
 * Remove the SD card, connect to a computer and enjoy your upscaled images ready to be published online !
-* You can at this step run an [e-paper simulator](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation) with a GNU Octave interpreter by running **NeoGBPrinter_E_paper.m** directly from the SD card.
+* You can at this step run an [e-paper simulator](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation) with a GNU Octave/Matlab interpreter by running **NeoGBPrinter_E_paper.m** directly from the SD card.
 * There is an easter egg in the printer, will you find it ?

 ## How to use it ?
 Webserver mode